Ask Dr. Wilbur

 But, it gets worse than that.
 Even though my insurance company will instantly reimburse me for damage to my plane, there's no guarantee that they won't try to subrogate against the renter who was Pilot In Command (PIC) at the time damage occurred.
 That means they will fix my plane, and then try to get you to reimburse them for the whole amount.
 That's the main thing renter's insurance is designed to protect you against.

-So, how much hull insurance do you need?
-My insurance agent says a good rule of thumb is that renters should carry about half the value of the airplane.
-In the case of a used LSA that has a market value of, let us say, $80,000 to $100,000, that means you should typically carry hull coverage in the range of $40,000 to $50,000.
-With most companies offering aircraft renter's insurance, the premium for this added protection can run on the order of 1% of the insured value per year -- in this example, $400 to $500 a year.
+As for hull coverage, my insurance agent says a good rule of thumb is that renters should carry about half the value of the airplane.
+In the case of a used LSA that has a market value of, let us say, $100,000, that means you should typically carry hull coverage in the range of around $50,000.
+With most companies offering aircraft renter's insurance, the premium for this added protection can run on the order of 1% of the insured value per year -- in this example, maybe $500 a year.
 That's a relatively low cost to pay for peace of mind, don't you think?

 Is there a trick to keeping the SportStar stable once on the ground or during the take off run?
 I have stable approaches and take-offs, but I am having some problems keeping the plane stable on the ground after touch-down.
 I understand there is a kit available to make the nosewheel steering less sensitive.